fbpx

 “At the FAA, we learned using the French and American school curriculums, and I feel that it definitely gave me a better understanding of the world as a whole and enriched my education, always giving me two perspectives on grammar, math, history, or any other subject. “

-Attended FAA: Pre-K2 to 8th Grade.
+Attended FAA: Pre-K2 to 8th Grade

-Current School: Ohio State University – Fall 2024.
+Current School: Ohio State University

 Julian Pilet